-- (i) the Annual Report of the Company on Form 10-K, for the fiscal year ended December 31, 2004 (the "Report"), fully complies with the requirements of section 13(a) of the Securities Exchange Act of 1934, and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (i) the Annual Report of the Company on Amendment No. 1 to Form 10-K, for the fiscal year ended December 31, 2004 (the "Report"), fully complies with the requirements of section 13(a) of the Securities Exchange Act of 1934, and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.